Matt Prater: Miami Dolphins (second stint)

-The Miami Dolphins signed Prater to their practice squad on November 15, 2007.
+The Dolphins signed Prater to their practice squad on November 15, 2007.

 Denver Broncos

 2007

 The Denver Broncos signed Prater off the Dolphins' practice squad on December 19, 2007.

 2008

-Prater became the starting kicker for the Denver Broncos, replacing Jason Elam who signed with the Atlanta Falcons.
-The Broncos waived Garrett Hartley on July 21, 2008, leaving Prater as the only kicker on the Denver roster going into their first preseason game against the Houston Texans.
+Prater became the starting kicker for the Denver Broncos, replacing Jason Elam who signed with the Falcons.
+The Broncos had waived Garrett Hartley on July 21, 2008, leaving Prater as the only kicker on the Denver roster going into their first preseason game against the Houston Texans.
 On September 28, 2008, Prater made a 56-yard field goal late in the first half of the Broncos' loss at the Kansas City Chiefs, which was the third longest field goal in team history and the longest away from Denver.
 He made two field goals of more than 50 yards during the game.

 On October 5, 2008, Prater converted three out of three field goals, including a 55-yarder, as part of a 16–13 Broncos home win over the Tampa Bay Buccaneers.
 He also recorded four touchbacks out of five kickoffs.
-His performance during the game led to him being named AFC Special Teams Player of the Week for Week 5 of the 2008 NFL season.
+His performance during the game led to him being named American Football Conference (AFC) Special Teams Player of the Week for Week 5 of the 2008 NFL season.
 Prater won the award for the first time in his career.

 Despite completing five of six field goals from beyond 50 yards on the season, he was only 25-of-34 overall (73.5%), making him one of the most inaccurate kickers in the league for the season.